-If you have any queries regarding medication, we ask that you check with your usual pharmacy before calling the GP as they can help with most medication queries.
+If you have any queries regarding medication, we ask that you first check with your usual pharmacy before calling the GP as they can help with most medication queries.
 This helps free up GP time to deal with the increasing demand we face on a daily basis.

 We are also seeing an increasing number of last minute requests for medication which has run out and is required urgently.
-Please try to ensure that you order medication a week in advance of running out or ask your pharmacy if they can manage requests for you.
+Please try to ensure that you order medication a week or two in advance of running out or ask your pharmacy if they can manage requests for you.
 This saves emergency requests coming through to the on-call doctor and again helps free up any emergency slots with GP’s.

 We understand that due to the current demand on our service, you may have to wait longer for an appointment or for medication requests.
 We assure you we are all working as hard as we can and ask that you refrain from using threats or verbal abuse when talking to practice staff, who always do what they can to help you.